Contemporary Jewish Museum: Architecture

 Interior of the "Yud" with windows tinted in various colors for the 2024 exhibition/installation When One Sees a Rainbow by Leah Rosenberg.
 Photos by Steven Saylor.

 Reception

 Critic Christopher Hawthorne of the Los Angeles Times praised Libeskind for a "careful balance of explosive and well-behaved forms" and gallery designs that abandon the architect's characteristic slanted walls.
 Likewise, David D'Arcy of The Wall Street Journal saw the museum as a laudable departure from Libeskind's previous work, finding a "lightness to this [museum] that is rare in the architect's work" and that "relieves the surrounding district's glass and steel tourist-mall monotony."

 Management

 Kerry King currently serves as the museum's Executive Director.
-Previous directors include Chad Coerver (2021-2023), Lori Starr (2013–2020) and Constance Wolf (1999–2012).
-In 2018, the museum hired Heidi Rabben as Senior Curator.
-Renny Pritikin was formerly Chief Curator (2014–2018).
+Previous directors include Constance Wolf (1999–2012), Lori Starr (2013–2020) and Chad Coerver (2021–2023).
+In 2018, the museum hired Heidi Rabben as Senior Curator, succeeding Renny Pritikin (2014–2018).